Updated Amendments to Phase 2 – On-Campus Research

 Observational studies, where observer(s) and all participants wear surgical masks during face-to-face interactions and abide by all University masks and face covering guidelines and physical distancing protocols.
 If face coverings hamper the nature of the observation, they can be removed if participants are alone in the observation room.
 Face coverings are not required for children under five-years old.

 Category 2: One-on-one interviews maintaining a social distance greater than 2m.

-Research personnel may interview participants on campus in only those rooms designated by their ADR in consultation with their Chair.
-Such interviews are permitted if researchers and participants are separated by a distance of at least 2m, wear surgical masks and a plexiglass shield/barrier is positioned between the two individuals.
+Research personnel may interview participants on campus in only those rooms designated by their V/ADR in consultation with their Chair.
+Such interviews are permitted if researchers and participants are separated by a distance of at least 2m, wear surgical masks.

 Category 3: Group interviews, focus groups and multiple participants in the same room while maintaining a social distance at least 2m.